 fountains spring up in the eyes of the wild boar.

-* Hans / Jean Arp, source of artist quotes and writings on Dada art, artworks & sculpture: line from Arp’s poem ‘Der Vogel Selbdritt’, Hans Arp; first published in 1920; “Gesammelte Gedichte I”, p.
+* Hans / Jean Arp, Dada poetry line: line from Arp’s poem ‘Der Vogel Selbdritt’, Hans Arp; first published in 1920; “Gesammelte Gedichte I”, p.
 41 (transl.
 Herbert Read); in “Jours effeuillés: Poèmes, essaies, souvenirs,”, Gallimard, Paris 1966, p.
-288 (famous German-French sculptor, painter and poet in Dadaism / Surrealism, creating sculpture, paintings, collages, poems; biography below)
+288

 - Revolted by the butchery of the 1914 World War, we in Zurich devoted ourselves to the arts.
 While guns rumbled in the distance, we (Dada) sang, painted, made collages and wrote poems with all our might.
 We were seeking an art based on fundamentals, to cure the madness of the age, and find a new order of things that would restore the balance between heaven and hell.
 We had a dim premonition that power-mad gangsters would one day use art itself as a way of deadening men’s minds.